rietta/TwoFactorTapa/README.md

 # RubyTapas #534 - Two Factor Authentication Demo Application

+## Important Security Notice

+**WARNING!** This demo application is an instructional example intended to demonstrate adding two factor authentication to a Rails application.
+It is not production code and should not just be copied and pasted into your production apps without understanding.
+The author also has not audited the implementation for all security issues.

 ## Demo Setup

 Everything you need to access the demo is setup by the `bin/setup` script.